-- Patients with complications of GORD (in particular respiratory complications such as recurrent pneumonia or bronchiectasis).
-However, there is no evidence that anti-reflux surgery reduces cancer risk from Barrett’s oesophagus.
+- Patients with complications of GORD* (in particular respiratory complications such as recurrent pneumonia or bronchiectasis)

-Several different approaches to the procedure have been described, differing in direction and completeness of the wrap (such as the posterior 360 (Nissen’s) approach or the partial anterior) – however, the choice of operation largely depends on surgeon and patient choice.
+Several different approaches to the procedure have been described, differing in direction and completeness of the wrap (such as the posterior 360 (Nissen’s) approach or the partial anterior).

-The main side-effects of anti-reflux surgery are dysphagia, bloating, and inability to vomit.
-The dysphagia settles after 6 weeks in most patients, as the post-operative swelling and inflammation recedes.
+The main side-effects of anti-reflux surgery are dysphagia, bloating, and inability to vomit, however these often settle after 6 weeks in most patients, as the post-operative swelling and inflammation recedes.